 Students who serve on College Conduct Review Boards must:

 - Be in good social standing with the College as determined by the Office of Student Life and Conduct, and

 - Agree to keep all case information in strict confidence.

 To apply to become a member of the Community Standards Review Conduct Hearing Board please apply at the following link: Conduct Hearing Board Membership Application Portal

-There are two training opportunities for the Spring 2017 semester.
-A student only needs to successfully attend one training to become a student member.
+A student only needs to successfully attend one full training to become a student member.
 Students who have applied will be notified of the location of the training once they submit an application.